sedonaprice/deprojected_sersic_models/docs/installation.rst

 and the dependent packages.

 .. tip::
-    To handle dependencies (and possible dependency clashes for different packages), we recommend using a separate python environment (such as an Anaconda python environment).
+    To handle dependencies (including possible clashes with other packages), we recommend using a separate python environment (such as an Anaconda python environment).

     The Anaconda `installation`_ and `environments`_ guides lead through the necessary steps